Strategies & tips

 Promotional products are not just a “feel-good factor” – their impact can and should also be measured.
 The following key figures and methods will help you do this:

-– Conversions or inquiries resulting from actions with advertising media
+Conversions or inquiries that result from actions with advertising media

 Tools and methods: